- Home

 Interest rate

-Start by looking at the interest rate.
+Looking at a home loan’s interest rate is often a good place to start your mortgage comparison.
 Depending on the low-doc home loan, you may have the option of choosing either fixed or variable interest rates.

-A fixed-rate option will allow you to set the interest rate for a period giving you the certainty of making set repayments for a fixed term.
+A fixed-rate option will allow you to set the interest rate for a period, giving you the certainty of making consistent repayments for a fixed term.
 However, you may not be able to easily refinance your loan during this time without incurring break costs.

 It's also important to consider the loan's comparison rate, which combines the cost of interest with standard fees and charges into a single percentage figure.
 This can allow you to quickly compare the overall cost of different home loans.